AS207960/docs/docs/domains/cds.md

 website.example.
 3600 IN DS 45224 13 2 8A7BD58EF0CFA7FFD3813B28A288C69DE9D38D3B5FE71816E82AE26AF0615165
 ```

-A chhild zone can also signal to turn off DNSSEC by publishing a special CDS record with an
+A child zone can also signal to turn off DNSSEC by publishing a special CDS record with an
 algorithm of 0, as follows:
 ```
 website.example.
 3600 IN CDS 0 0 0 00